-It is clear from these observations that the alumina can be deactivated by exposure to ozone, presumably by consumption of active sites on the surface.
-These active sites are most likely related to aluminum atoms that have their oxidation state increased to some degree by chemisorption of oxygen entities.
-By integrating the number of ozone molecules required to deactivate the surface to the point where the short-term loss is approaching that in the absence of alumina, we arrive at a active surface site coverage of $(1.4\pm0.4)\times10^{14}$ sites/cm2, the average value of 3 studies.
+active surface site coverage of $(1.4\pm0.4)\times10^{14}$ sites/cm2, the average value of 3 studies.
 For entities that are on the order of 0.15 nm in radius, such as an aluminum atom, a full surface coverage is roughly 1×10^{15} /cm2.
-For alumina, the number of aluminum atoms at the surface will be significantly lower than this, given the stoichiometry of the alpha aluminum oxide species (Al_2O_3) .
+For alumina, the number of aluminum atoms at the surface will be significantly lower than this, given the stoichiometry of the alpha aluminum oxide species (Al2O3).
 Thus, our measurement of the number of active sites implies that a large fraction of the aluminum atoms at the surface of the alumina are available for reaction.
 Indeed, this is a lower estimate to the total number of active sites because the film still exhibits considerable reactivity, even after a number of repeated exposures.

-- The deactivation of similar mineral surfaces has been previously reported by a number of workers.
-The other measurements of the number of active sites include those of Michel et al. (2002) who report a value of 1015/cm2 or greater for alumina and by Hanisch and Crowley (2003), who measured 2×1014/cm2 on Saharan dust.
-Our value of greater than 1.4×1014/cm2, i.e. that which corresponds to loss of significant reactivity at short times, is thus consistent with these published values.
-The fact that the films remain significantly reactive to ozone, even after repeated ozone doses, is consistent with the conclusion of Michel et al. (2002) that the films exhibit some degree of catalytic activity towards ozone destruction. - 3.3.
-Ozone loss kinetics: dependence on the initial ozone concentration - Our kinetics results are given in Figs. 5 and 6.
-In Fig. 5, the first-order-loss rate constant is plotted versus the alumina film surface area, for a relatively uniform partial pressure of ozone.
-To within the precision of the data, the observed kinetics scale linearly with the surface area, an experimental verification that we are operating in the linear mass dependent regime where all the surface area is accessible to the reacting ozone molecules.
+The deactivation of similar mineral surfaces has been previously reported by a number of workers.
+The other measurements of the number of active sites include those of Michel et al. (2002) who report a value of 10^{15} /cm2 or greater for alumina and by Hanisch and Crowley (2003), who measured 2×10^{14} /cm2 on Saharan dust.
+Our value of greater than 1.4×10^{14} /cm2, i.e. that which corresponds to loss of significant reactivity at short times, is thus consistent with these published values.
+The fact that the films remain significantly reactive to ozone, even after repeated ozone doses, is consistent with the conclusion of Michel et al. (2002) that the films exhibit some degree of catalytic activity towards ozone destruction.